k7f/aces/theory/weights.md

-# Three types of weight labeling
+# Two types of weight labeling

-The implementation supports three different ways of weight-labeling of c-e structures.
-The purpose of all three is to attach weights to arcs of a core net, i.e. to monomial causes and effects of nodes in firing components.
+The implementation supports two different ways of weight-labeling of c-e structures.
+The purpose of both is to attach weights to arcs of a core net, or equivalently &mdash; to nodes in firing components.

 * Core-weight: individual weight label explicitly attached to an arc of a specific core net.